Product documentation

 Policy enforces on declared capabilities only.
 Over-permissive tools cannot be compensated by [approval binding].

-"Event records are immutable—no retroactive modification."
+"Event records are append-only—no retroactive modification."

 [Event provenance] enables deterministic replay.
 Without it, governance is retroactive, not preventive.